Important fund information

 LifePoints® Funds Target Portfolio Series Equity Growth Strategy

-Russell 1000® Value Index The Russell 1000 Value Index measures the performance of those Russell 1000 Index securities with lower price-to-book ratios and lower forecasted growth values, representative of U.S. Securities exhibiting value characteristics.
+Russell 1000® Value Index The Russell 1000® Value Index measures the performance of those Russell 1000® Index securities with lower price-to-book ratios and lower forecasted growth values, representative of U.S. securities exhibiting value characteristics.
 Equity Income

-S&P Global Infrastructure Index Net The S&P Global Infrastructure Index Net provides liquid and tradable exposure to 75 companies from around the world that represent the listed infrastructure universe.
-The index has balanced weights across three distinct infrastructure clusters: utilities, transportation and energy.
+S&P® Global Infrastructure Index The S&P® Global Infrastructure Index is designed to track 75 companies from around the world chosen to represent the listed infrastructure industry while maintaining liquidity and tradability.
+To create diversified exposure, the index includes three distinct infrastructure clusters: energy, transportation and utilities.
 Global Infrastructure

 Notice:

 First used: April 2020.
-Updated March 2022.
+Updated January 2024.

 Fund objectives, risks, charges and expenses should be carefully considered before investing.
 A summary prospectus, if available, or a prospectus containing this and other important information can be obtained by calling 800-787-7354 or by visiting the prospectus and reports page to download one.
 Please read the prospectus carefully before investing.